VincentKobz/VincentKobz/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=VincentKobz)

 - 👨‍💻 All of my projects are available at [https://www.vincentlibeskind.com/](https://www.vincentlibeskind.com/)
-- ⚙️ Currently working on the [nand2tetris](https://www.nand2tetris.org/) project and on a 32 bits monolithic Linux kernel.
+- ⚙️ Currently working on the [nand2tetris](https://www.nand2tetris.org/) project and on a diy weather-station.
 - 💻 Study of embedded systems